 - How much does the Preconception Screen cost?

-The Preconception Screen costs $750 per person, or $1400 per couple.
+The Preconception Screen costs $750 per person.
 If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist.

 To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or complete the online enquiry form.

 We would like to update you on an important new recommendation for blood testing being offered to all couples planning a pregnancy.